bella-labs/OW2-Customizable-Aim-Trainer/Description.md

 9. A black dot outlined by a yellow orb should now appear near the target closest to your crosshair.
 Aiming for the black dot will result in a hit, assuming the target does not change the direction it is strafing.

-* I recommend navigating to the ==Bot Movement== menu and using left movement inputs to set it to "Long Strafes" on to test out this feature.
+* I recommend navigating to the ==Bot Movement== menu and using left movement inputs to set it to "Custom" on to test out this feature.
-* Note: Unlike Yurodd's workshop mode, The target does not account for the effect on gravity on projectiles.
-Yurodd's mode has a more accurate target for Hanzo's arrows and Ana's biotic grenade.
+* Note: The target aims for the targets camera, which may slightly different from the targets crit box.
+* Bug: The target is slightly too low for arcing projectiles at ranges greater than 20 meters.

 ### Bots Shoot at You During Training (Pressure Mode)
 ![](https://cdn.workshop.codes/mwk2qaotpbwtub307bumjkbm17yi)